teimilola/teimilola.github.io/index.md

 My research explores unsupervised models for representing complex subjective experiences communicated through text.
 I'm interested in re-evaluating traditional NLP models for socially-specific datasets and in applying these models to the study of stories, self-portrayal, and sensemaking in literary and healthcare communities. -->

-* PhD Student in [Information Science](http://infosci.cornell.edu/), Cornell University
+* PhD Candidate in [Information Science](http://infosci.cornell.edu/), Cornell University
 * Advised by [David Mimno](https://mimno.infosci.cornell.edu/)
 * Minor in [Computer Science](https://www.cs.cornell.edu/)